Funeral Celebrants Are Personalization Experts

 • You’re looking for someone to act as an officiant and the main speaker at a memorial.

 A funeral celebrant will meet with you and your family to help plan a very personal event.
 This approach emphasizes the details that made someone special.
-A celebrant may ask you to share your favorite memories of your dad or funny stories about your mom.
+A celebrant may ask you to share your favourite memories of your dad or funny stories about your mom.
 A celebrant will take the time to get to know what your loved one valued—and what others valued about them.

 A funeral celebrant may suggest meaningful ways to showcase your loved one's interests.
 For instance, if your father was a mechanic who chose a cemetery burial, a celebrant might suggest displaying his well-worn tools at the service and having a few attendees place them inside his casket.
 If your aunt was an environmentalist who chose human composting, the celebrant might suggest guests take home glass jars filled with soil to spread in their gardens.